Best Things To Do in Ho Chi Minh

 The cruise will sail under lighted bridges and in front of illuminated skyscrapers, and in the meantime you can enjoy a typical Vietnamese dinner.
 Traditional dishes such as pho, banh mi, and spring rolls are just some of the delicacies usually served on board, allowing you to savor the authenticity and diversity of the local cuisine.

 In addition, the cruise usually also includes musical performances during the itinerary, which will take you over the Nguyen Van Tam Bridge and Ben Thanh Wharf.
-If you plan to visit Ho Chi Minh in winter, which is the city's dry season, you can opt to discover the panoramic views from the ship's deck.
+If you plan to visit Ho Chi Minh in winter, which is the city's dry season, you can opt to discover the scenic views from the ship's deck.

-7. Tour the Ben Thanh Market
+7. Tour the Ben Thanh flea market

 Ben Thanh Market|©Hiro_ A